On the left: Daria (smart). On the right: Quinn (pretty).

 In The Sims 2, twins Lilith and Angela Pleasant in the Pleasantview neighborhood are pre-programmed to hate each other.
 Angela is the Popular One and Lilith is a Goth.

 In Dota 2, Slayer Lina and Crystal Maiden Rylai are reworked into this.
 Lina is the smart, guile sister who is favored by their original parents unlike Rylai who is more naive (and blonde).
 However, lore-wise, after separation for their mage mastery, Lina didn't make much friends with other heroes in the game, while Rylai actually befriended another hero, Ymir the Tusk.

-In Sticky Dilly Buns, Amber and Ruby are virtually a textbook case — despite the fact that Amber (the pretty one) doesn't seem to want to fight, and is trying to negotiate a truce, but she doesn't seem to have a clue how to talk to her sister, while Ruby (the smart one, a badly Broken Bird who blames Amber for her condition, with some logic) isn't ready to stop, and keeps finding legitimate new grounds for resentment.
+In Sticky Dilly Buns, Amber and Ruby are virtually a textbook case, apart from a moderately substantial age difference.
+Admittedly, Amber (the pretty one) doesn't want to fight, and is trying to negotiate a truce, but she doesn't seem to have a clue how to talk to her sister, while Ruby (the smart one, a Broken Bird who blames Amber for her condition, with some logic) isn't ready to stop, and keeps finding legitimate new grounds for resentment.

 Pacificators have an interesting case: two of the main characters, Larima and Taffe, are a pair of orphaned sisters.
 They usually get along reasonably well… but the entire time, there are constant tension between the two.
 Finally, in chapter 42, they had a huge fight (off-screen), because Taffe was pissed that Larima almost got herself killed.note It makes sense when you recall that they're the only family they've got left.
 Taffe almost lost her only family.